Abhishek-Shetty-02/Abhishek-Shetty-02/README.md

 # Abhishek-Shetty-02

-# 👨‍💻 data engineer Should we work together?
+# 👨‍💻 Senior Data engineer Should we work together?

 # 👨‍🏫 Trainer and instructor at Courses and trainings

-# ✍️ Blogger at waitingforcode
+# ✍️ Blogger in data engineering specifically Design patterns

 # 🤩 Cloud Computing enthusiast